microsoft/debugpy/doc/Subprocess debugging.md

 _IDE_ - VSCode or other DAP client.

-_Debug server_ - pydevd with ptvsd wrapper; hosted inside the debuggee process, one for each.
+_Debug server_ - pydevd with debugpy wrapper; hosted inside the debuggee process, one for each.

-_Debug adapter_ - ptvsd adapter that mediates between IDE and server.
+_Debug adapter_ - debugpy adapter that mediates between IDE and server.

 _IDE listener port_ - port opened by the adapter, on which it listens for incoming connections from the IDE.